llvm/clangir/Dialect/ops.md

 by this alloca was originally initialized in C/C++ source code.
 In such cases, the first use contains the initialization (a cir.store, a cir.call to a ctor, etc).

+The presence of the `const` attribute indicates that the local variable is declared with C/C++ `const` keyword.

 The `dynAllocSize` specifies the size to dynamically allocate on the stack and ignores the allocation size based on the original type.
 This is useful